wilkelab/Opfi/README.md

 ## Installation

-First grab your own fork of crisposon and clone it.
+First grab your own fork of Opfi and clone it.
 Then (from the main project directory) you can do:
 ```
 pip3 install .
 pip3 install -r requirements.txt
 ```
-This should install crisposon and its only python dependency, biopython.

 The last thing you need to do is compile the custom piler-cr source code, which is in lib/pilercr1.06.
 ```